kumahq/kuma/examples/ecs/README.md

       CPAddress="http://zone-1-controlplane.kuma.io:5681"
 ```

-The `workload` template has a lot of parameters so it can be customized for many scenarios, with different workload images, service name and port etc. Find more information in the template itself.
+The `workload` template has a lot of parameters, so it can be customized for many scenarios, with different workload images, service name and port etc. Find more information in the template itself.

 # Future work